andreashuber69/capped-promise/README.md

   </a>
 </p>

-Provides `Promise.all` and `Promise.allSettled` variants that allow to cap the number of simultaneously pending promises.
+Provides `Promise.all` and `Promise.allSettled` variants that limit the number of simultaneously pending promises.
 This is useful e.g. when you need to make thousands of requests to a single server but do not want to hit it with all requests at once.
 Instead you might want to have at most 10 requests pending simultaneously and whenever one settles, the next one is initiated automatically.

 This is a ES2019 CommonJS module, that works exactly the same way in CommonJS and ES modules (because there's only an unnamed default export).
 TypeScript typings are provided.